Eyes on the buys

-While you’re there, you could drop in to Khmer Ceramics on the way back towards Pub Street for a browse among their range of beautifully turned and finished ceramics, as well as a collection of stoneware.
-You can also keep the kids (or, more likely, your inner-kid) entertained at one of their ceramics workshops.
+While you’re there, you could drop in to Khmer Ceramics & Fine Arts Centre for a browse among their range of beautifully turned and finished ceramics, as well as a collection of stoneware.
+You can also keep the kids (or more likely your inner-kid) entertained at one of their ceramics workshops.

 But if you’re looking for the most diverse range of things to stuff your bags with – and don’t worry, your partner won’t notice until it’s too late if you empty their bag before leaving and fill it with goodies – then the Made In Cambodia Market is unmissable.
 Actually, it’s kind of unmissable full stop.
 At the King’s Road Angkor Village, this is a crafts market for products that have all been made and designed in Cambodia.

 For the record, extremely little of what you see in the other markets actually comes from Cambodia.
 Most of it is from Thailand and China, and you’ll find the same dross in markets across the whole region.
 That also applies to those elephant pants, whose apparent enduring appeal is a greater mystery than the question of who shot President Kennedy.